itipsterovich/Tipje/Resources/Tipje_instrustions.md

    - **When:** After at least one card is present in each tab.
    - **Action:** Show the success modal.
    - **After:** Lock the admin page with the PIN.
+   - **Implementation Note:** The `adminOnboardingComplete` flag **must** be stored in UserDefaults with a user-specific key (e.g., `adminOnboardingComplete_<userId>`) to ensure correct behavior for multi-user support.
+All checks for admin lock in the main app must use this user-specific key.

 5. **Navigating the User:**
    - **If all steps are complete:** User goes directly to the main home view on future launches.